dax8it/atjiujitsu04/src/pages/blog/2019-08-17-g-roll-seminar-with-alex-masterskya.md

 ---
 <center>

 # Thank you to everyone who joined us during Alex Masterskya, G-Roll Seminar.
+We hope you all learned something new and different from someone else's perspective.

 **AUGUST 31, 2019**